arcus-azure/arcus.webapi/docs/preview/features/security/auth/shared-access-key.md

     {
         // See https://security.arcus-azure.net/features/secret-store/ for more information.
         services.AddSecretStore(stores =>  stores.AddAzureKeyVaultWithManagedIdentity("https://your-keyvault.vault.azure.net/", CacheConfiguration.Default));

         services.AddMvc(options =>
         {
-            // Adds shared access key authentication to the request pipeline where both the request header as the query string parameter will be verified
+            // Adds shared access key authentication to the request pipeline where the request query string parameter will be verified
-            // if they contain the expected secret value, retrievable with the given secret name. options.Filters.Add(
+            // if the query parameter value contain the expected secret value, retrievable with the given secret name. options.Filters.AddSharedAccessAuthenticationOnQuery(
-                new SharedAccessKeyAuthenticationFilter(
-                    headerName: "http-request-header-name",
                 queryParameterName: "api-key",
                 secretName: "shared-access-key-name")));

-            // Adds shared access key authentication to the request pipeline where only the request header will be verified if it contains the expected secret value. options.Filters.Add(
+            // Adds shared access key authentication to the request pipeline where only the request header will be verified if it contains the expected secret value. options.Filters.AddSharedAccessAuthenticationOnHeader(
-                new SharedAccessAuthenticationFilter(
                 headerName: "http-request-header-name",
-                    queryParameterName: null,
                 secretName: "shared-access-key-name"));

+            // Additional consumer-configurable options to change the behavior of the authentication filter. options.Filters.AddSharedAccessAuthenticationOnHeader(..., configureOptions: options =>
+            {
+                // Adds shared access key authentication with emitting security events during the authentication of the request.
+                // (default: `false`)
+                options.EmitSecurityEvents = true
+            }));
         }
     }
 }